-Close the valve of the refrigerant cylinder.
-Then remove the charging hose (green) from the refrigerant cylinder, and connect it to the refrigerant recovery machine.
+1) Close the refrigerant cylinder valve.
+Next, remove the charging hose (green) from the refrigerant cylinder, and then connect the charging hose to the refrigerant recovery machine.

-Keep the high pressure valve and the low pressure valve of the gauge manifold closed.
+Keep the gauge manifold high-pressure valve and the low-pressure valve closed.

-- Using procedure in the "Evacuation", evacuate the system until the low pressure gauge indicates 30 inHg (100 kPa) or larger.
-(For 15 min or more.) - After evacuation is complete, close the high and the low pressure valves of the gauge manifold.
+- 2) Using procedure in the "Evacuation", evacuate the system until the high-pressure gauge indicates 750 mmHg (30 in.HG) or greater (for 15 minutes or more.) - 3) After evacuation is complete, close the gauge manifold high-pressure valve.

-Make sure to evacuate the system twice or more using the repetitive vacuum method.
+Always evacuate the system at least twice using the repetitive vacuum method.
 Evacuate the system an additional time on rainy or humid days.